utopia-foss/utopia/doc/models/SEIRD.rst

 Fundamentals
 ------------
-We model a population of agents on a two-dimensional grid of cells that can move randomly or away of infected agents.
-Each cell can be in one of the following different states:
+We model a population of agents on a two-dimensional grid of cells that can move randomly or away from infected agents.
+Each cell can be in one of the following states:

 - ``empty``: there is no agent on the cell
 - ``susceptible``: the agent on the cell is healthy but susceptible to the disease and can be exposed if in contact with the disease